 The Gowla counter is located at the old trapping facility 100m above the intertidal zone.
-This is a relatively new counting facility completed in 2013.
+This counting facility was completed in 2013.
 The site consists of a two-channel weir which is set up to count sea trout.
 The counter was installed to replace a partial counter and trapping facility.

 The counter on this site operates on a two-channel weir.
 The site provides a total count for salmon and sea trout for the river.
-The site has provided accurate counts for 2020 with no breakdowns or loss of data.
+The site has provided accurate counts for 2021 with no breakdowns or loss of data.
 Camera data for the river suggest a small run of very large salmon run this system every year.
 The run of sea trout recorded is lower than expected.